MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

 1. Save the updated README.md file.

+#### Task 2: Commit and push the README file updates

+Use the following steps to complete this section of the exercise:

 1. Open the Source Control view.

 1. To have GitHub Copilot generate a commit message, select the icon on the right side of the message box.